anvilco/spectaql/README.md

 - Supports blacklisting entire areas (e.g. "don't show Mutations") and 1-off blacklisting.
 - Supports providing examples via static metadata, or dynamically via a custom generator plugin that you control.
 - Supports (beta) dynamic grouping and arranging of data via a custom data arrangment plugin that you control.
-- Supports customization of CSS to allow overriding the styles.
-- Supports customization of HTML output templates to allow overriding the HTML output.
+- Supports light tweaking or complete customization of CSS, JS and HTML output via themes.
 - Supports markdown just about everywhere you can provide text.
 - Live preview mode while developing.
 - Many options for output: